 Broach vs. brooch

-Broach is primarily a verb meaning (1) to bring up (a subject) or (2) to pierce in order to draw off liquid.
-Brooch is a noun meaning a large decorative pin or clasp.
-Some dictionaries list broach as a variant spelling of brooch, and the words do have related origins (in the Middle English broche, meaning pointed tool), but careful writers keep the words separate.
+Broach is primarily a verb meaning (1) to bring up (a subject),or (2) to pierce in order to draw off liquid.
+Brooch is a noun referring to a large decorative pin or clasp.
+Some dictionaries list broach as a variant spelling of brooch, and the words do have related origins (in the Middle English broche, meaning pointed tool), but they are mostly kept separate in modern usage.

 Broach is also not to be confused with breach.